Traditional Food Experiences in Norway

 The Taste of Oslo Food Tour is a guided walking tour that aims to let you experience Oslo like a local, and sample traditional Norwegian dishes, snacks and drinks.
 Truly the best way to see the city and try traditional Norwegian food!

-Join in on a "soft" adventure suitable for the whole family and get close to nature in the heart of Fjord Norway!
-Experience a fjord safari on the the Aurlandsfjord and the Nærøyfjord, followed by a delicious dinner at Ægir Brewpub in Flåm!
+Join in on a winter adventure with a RIB-boat tour on the the Aurlandsfjord and the Nærøyfjord, followed by a delicious dinner at Ægir Brewpub in Flåm!